 One of the aspects of hoarding disorder is an inability to appropriately discern between items that have value and those that do not.
 Therefore, the child of a deceased hoarding parent is going to have to closely examine what is removed from the hoard to identify items that have value.
 In fact, if the deceased parent’s estate is subject to probate, and a child is appointed the executor or administrator, he or she has the legal obligation to ensure that nothing of value is lost in the hoarding cleanup process.

 Professional Hoarding Cleanup

-An heir left with hoarding cleanup must understand that this process involves more than just “sorting through junk.”
-Because of the nature and extent of a typical hoard, within the mass of items accumulated over time can be dangerous substances that can negative impact the health and wellbeing of anyone that comes into contact, according to the University of California.
+An heir left with hoarding cleanup must understand that this process involves more than just “sorting through the junk.”
+Because of the nature and extent of a typical hoard, within the mass of items accumulated over time can be dangerous substances that can negatively impact the health and wellbeing of anyone that comes into contact, according to the University of California.
 These substances can include biohazardous materials in a number of different forms.

 Rodents and other vermin naturally are attracted to a hoard.
 Thus, a hoard can be contaminated by urine and feces, both of which can contain harmful viruses that jeopardize the health of humans.
 In addition, a hoard can be littered with the remains of dead rodents and other vermin, which takes the presence of biohazardous material to an even more dangerous level.

-The magnitude of the amount of items hoarded by a deceased parent in and of itself very well may be enough to motivate an heir to seek professional help in hoarding cleanup.
+The magnitude of the number of items hoarded by a deceased parent in and of itself very well may be enough to motivate an heir to seek professional help in hoarding cleanup.
 If that didn’t prove enough of a motivation, the existence of biohazardous materials and potentially dangerous, and even deadly, pathogens contained within the hoard should be enough to prompt retaining professional assistance in remediating the situation, in cleaning up the hoard.